Financial-Times/origami-website/_posts/2019-10-29-major-cascade.md

 <figure>
 	<img alt="" src="/assets/images/2019-10-31-major-cascade/table-graph.svg?source=origami" />
 	<figcaption class="o-typography-caption">
         Dependencies on o-table, a high level dependency, are a small portion of the overall graph.
-If a major version of o-table is released the end projects may be updated immediately.
+If a major version of o-table is released the end products may be updated immediately.
 	</figcaption>
 </figure>

 ## Typography

-o-typography is used by every group in Product & Tech in some way: from ft.com, through internal tools, to specialist titles. o-typography includes fundamental Financial Times typographical styles including our fonts and font scale, but also includes more specific styles to present ft.com articles.
-This creates a huge dependency graph and makes releasing major changes tricky -- it requires coordination between many groups and impacts over 167 projects across the Financial Times, which may or may not be active.
+As a low level component [o-typography](https://registry.origami.ft.com/components/o-typography) is used by every group in Product & Tech in some way.
+It includes fundamental typographical styles including fonts, font scales, and tools to customise them for more unique projects.
+But it also includes more specific styles to present Financial Times articles.
+This creates a huge dependency graph and makes releasing major changes tricky -- it requires coordination between many groups and impacts over 167 projects across the Financial Times Group.

-If we want to make major changes to our article typography across ft.com, the app, interactive graphic pages, amp pages, and our content management systems that should not impact our internal tooling.
-So as part of the major release of o-typography we're splitting specific styles used by ft.com and other "master brand" products from o-typography into two new components.
-These are o-editorial-typography and o-editorial-layout.
-These smaller, simpler, higher level components means:
+If we want to make major changes to our article typography across "master brand" projects such as those which power ft.com, amp pages, interactive graphic pages, the app, and our content management systems that should not impact other teams -- like Operations and Reliability, Internal Products, Specialist Titles (or this blog).

+So we're splitting specific styles used by ft.com and other "master brand" products from o-typography into two new components:

+- **o-typography (updated)**: Fundamental typographic tooling and user interface styles.
+- **o-editorial-typography (new)**: Editorial styles including headlines, tags, and bylines.
+- **o-editorial-layout (new)**: Styles to layout editorial typography within an article.

+Splitting o-typography into smaller, simpler, higher level components means:

-- Faster iteration on article typographical styles.
+- Faster iteration of editorial styles.
 - Faster websites (through smaller CSS bundle sizes).
-- Smaller migration paths when major releases are made.
+- Smaller migration paths when major changes are made, impacting fewer teams.
 - A reduced learning curve for developers and designers.

 Along with the Product Design team we also audited existing users of editorial styles.
 Where we discovered design divergence between projects we merged an updated version back into o-editorial-typography to improve design consistency and quality when moving between Financial Times experiences.